sendsonar/send_sonar_gem/README.md

 Features that still need to be implemented

-		- Make generator to accept your API key
 		- Add ability to pass in properties and convert to base 64
 		- Add auto capitalization for names
 		- Parse formatting for phone number